raadsr15/Telecom-Customer-Insights-ML/README.md

 ### 4. Effect by Top 20 Cities

 This section focuses on **geographical patterns** by analyzing the top 20 cities with the highest customer counts:
-- Gender, service usage, payment methods, and contract types in each city
-- Offers adopted and churn distribution across cities

 - **Online Security:** Cities like Sacramento, San Diego, Fallbrook, Modesto, and Temecula appear vulnerable as a majority of customers lack online security services.
 - **Online Backup:** San Diego, Berkeley, Fallbrook, Modesto, Pasadena, and Stockton show significantly lower adoption of online backup compared to non-users.